svolotin/ts-express-postgres/README.md

 ### Zapatos ###

 This template uses [Zapatos](https://jawj.github.io/zapatos/ ) for accessing the database.
 Since there are many reports that ORM type of approaches suffers of major performance issues with node, decided to try Zapatos.
+Currently there is a generated zapatos schema in src/zapatos folder.
+But in case if schema in database is developed further or changing, typescript schema needs to be regenerated:

 * Make sure that local postgres container is running
 * In a root folder run following in order to generate database schema into src/zapatos folder